Religion and More

 Anthroposophists may be good, caring, compassionate people who are entirely sincere in what they think and do.
 But none of this excuses what Waldorf teachers do to youngsters.
 An informed adult may make a conscious decision to join a cult.
 But children are in no position to make such a choice, and Waldorf schools do not openly present them with such a choice.
 Instead, Waldorf schools immerse children in an Anthroposophical atmosphere week after week, month after month, year after year.
 The ultimate result — whether or not all Waldorf teachers consciously understand this — is to pull children toward Anthroposophical occultism.
 This is what Waldorf schools are set up to do; this is the outcome Waldorf schools are designed to achieve, whether or not all Waldorf teachers consciously understand this.

-— Roger Rawlings
+— Compilation and commentary by Roger Rawlings

 “The spiritual world is always round us, and we can work more consciously if we note the transition as we move from the earthly world to the spiritual world and vice versa.
 Thus at night we can say as we enter sleep, ‘Now I am entering the spiritual world,’ and in the morning as we awaken, we can say, ‘Now I am entering the earthly world.’” — Helmut von Kügelgen, essay #1 in WORKING WITH THE ANGELS (Waldorf Early Childhood Association of North America 2004), p.
 3.